luis-neira/clean-architecture-model/README.md

-# Clean Architecture Model JS
+# Node.js Clean Architecture API

 version: 'v1.0.0'

 ## Description
 This is my attempt to implement Uncle Bob Martin's clean architecture in JavaScript.
-However, according to Bob Martin's clean architechture diagram, both the use case outport/input ports are implemented with interfaces, which do not exist in JavaScript.
-Therefore, I try to satify this need with dependency injection.
+However, according to Bob Martin's clean architecture diagram, both the use case output/input ports are implemented with interfaces, which do not exist in JavaScript.
+Therefore, I try to satisfy this need with dependency injection.

 *Note: This version does NOT follows proper RESTful architecture.*